 Academics

-UC Santa Cruz offers 75 undergraduate majors in the Arts, Humanities, Physical and Biological Sciences, Social Sciences, and the Jack Baskin School of Engineering.
-For a list of majors with more information about each one, go to Find Your Program
+UC Santa Cruz offers 74 undergraduate majors in the Arts, Humanities, Physical and Biological Sciences, Social Sciences, and the Jack Baskin School of Engineering.
+For a list of majors with more information about each one, go to Find Your Program.

 UCSC offers a B.A. and B.S. major in global and community health, which provide excellent preparation for applying to medical school, and a business management economics program.
-In addition, UCSC offers a minor in education, as well as a graduate teaching credential program.
+In addition, UCSC offers a minor in education and a major in Education, Democracy, and Justice, as well as a graduate teaching credential program.
+We offer a Literature & Education 4+1 pathway to help aspiring teachers get their undergraduate degree and teaching credential faster.
 For potential teachers in the STEM fields (science, technology, engineering, and mathematics), UCSC is home to the innovative Cal Teach program.

 First-year students may apply with an undeclared major.
 However, if you’re interested in the Computer Science major, you must list Computer Science as your first choice major on the UC application and be offered admission as a proposed CS major in order to pursue this at UCSC.
 First-year students who list Computer Science as their alternate major will not be considered for the Computer Science program.